 f.
 Other material deemed appropriate by Planning/Zoning Board.

-G) LANDSCAPE DESIGN
+7) LANDSCAPE DESIGN

 1) All open space, including yards, shall be landscaped with lawns, trees, shrubbery and other appropriate plant material unless said open space is specifically designated for other activities which require paving or other treatment.
 Other plant materials shall be heavy, and of specimen quality determined as above.
 All trees shall be a minimum of three and one half (3.5) inches in caliper.
 All plants, trees and shrubs shall be installed in accordance with Chapter 321- Trees, and Chapter 345-66 of the Land Development Ordinance.